brendanoconnor913/LDA_Facial_Authentication/README.md

 # LDA_FacialRecognition

-LDA ran on top of PCA for facical classification system
+Completed this project for supervised learning course.
+The LDA was ran on the features outputted from PCA.
+The results were worse than only running PCA on the data.